Trump administration moves to block Chinese airlines from US

 The four airlines affected by the order are Air China, China Eastern Airlines, China Southern Airlines and Xiamen Airlines.

 Before the pandemic, there were about 325 passenger flights a week between the United States and China, including ones operated by United, Delta and American Airlines.
-While U.S. carriers stopped their flights, Chinese airlines continued to fly about 20 times a week between the two countries by mid-February and increased that to 34 flights a week by mid-March, according to the Transportation Department.
+While U.S. carriers stopped their flights, Chinese airlines continued to fly scaled-down schedules between the two countries – 20 flights a week in mid-February and 34 a week by mid-March.

+To curb the spread of coronavirus, China limited foreign airlines to one flight per week based on schedules that they operated in mid-March.
+Since U.S. airlines had already stopped flying to China by then, that effectively has shut them out, the Transportation Department said.

+The department said it objected, but that China’s aviation agency said last week it was not violating the air-travel treaty because the same one-flight limit applies to Chinese airlines.

-United and Delta announced last month that they hoped to resume flights to China in June, as air travel has recovered slightly since mid-April.
-American Airlines’ schedule shows flights resuming in October; it has not announced any plans to restart service sooner.
+United and Delta announced last month that they hoped to resume flights to China in June, as air travel has begun to recover recently.
+United wants to fly from San Francisco to Shanghai and Beijing and from Newark, New Jersey, to Shanghai.
+Delta seeks to resume flights via Seoul to Shanghai from Seattle and Detroit.

 “We support and appreciate the U.S. government’s actions to enforce our rights and ensure fairness,” Delta spokeswoman Lisa Hanna said.